mui/toolpad/docs/data/toolpad/studio/components/text-field/text-field.md

 ### minLength

+Shows an error message according to the minimum required length for the provided text value.
+It can be used to ensure that a provided password is long enough, for example.

-A check on the minimum length of the input.
-In the below demo the input should be more than six characters long else it throws a validation error.
-It can be used to ensure passwords are long enough.
+In the demo below, the input must be more than 6 characters long, otherwise a validation error is shown.

 {{"demo": "TextFieldMinLength.js", "hideToolbar": true}}